 While Wealthsimple Cash is not a chequing account, the plans for the future make it seem like they’re leaning towards starting an almost pseudo-like chequing account feature.
 Dependent upon its success and reception, Wealthsimple may offer its own chequing and savings accounts in the future.

 You probably never thought opening a chequing account would come with so many different options.
 Between online-only and brick-and-mortar banks, choosing the right account to fit into your lifestyle and your budget can be tricky.

 Depending on your current situation, there are chequing accounts for all types of people.
 Seniors, students, and everybody in between can find something that’s just right.
-If you’re still trying to find the best fit, check out these top online banks.
+If you’re still trying to find the best fit, check out these top no-fee bank accounts in Canada.